HugoFara/pylinkage/README.md

     """
     Return how fit the locus is to describe a quarter of circle.

-    It is a minisation problem and the theorical best score is 0.
+    It is a minimization problem and the theoretic best score is 0.
     """
     # Locus of the Joint 'pin", mast in linkage order
     tip_locus = tuple(x[-1] for x in loci)